Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Results

 To further illustrate this sensitivity, we show in Figure~\ref{fig:PdpVsGamma} as a dotted line an approximate estimate for a twofold increase in $\Gamma_{\rm loc}$ of the sample galaxies with the same ionization morphology.
-This estimate is obtained by globally reducing $\tau_\alpha$ by a factor of two, motivated by the ionization-equilibrium relation $n_{\rm HI} \propto \Gamma^{-1}$.
-We note that this procedure underestimates the damping-wing opacity from neutral regions, which occupy $\sim20\%$ of the simulation volume and should remain unaffected by an increased $\Gamma_{\rm loc}$.
-The resulting curve therefore provides only an approximate extrapolation of the $P_{\rm DP}$–$\Gamma_{\rm loc}$ relation toward higher $\Gamma_{\rm loc}$.
+This estimate is obtained by recalculating $\tau_\alpha$ after reducing the HI density by a factor of two at highly ionized regions ($\chi>0.99$), motivated by the ionization-equilibrium relation $n_{\rm HI} \propto \Gamma^{-1}$.
+The resulting curve provides an approximate extrapolation of the $P_{\rm DP}$–$\Gamma_{\rm loc}$ relation toward higher $\Gamma_{\rm loc}$.

-Nevertheless, the extrapolated $P_{\rm DP}$–$\Gamma_{\rm loc}$ relation remains broadly consistent with the fiducial result.
-The reduced-opacity estimate overshoots the fiducial result at lower $\Gamma_{\rm loc}$ ($\approx 1 \times 10^{-13}~{\rm s^{-1}}$), as these cases are more likely to be located near neutral regions with significant damping-wing opacity.
-The discrepancy decreases for the next data point at $\approx 2 \times 10^{-13}~{\rm s^{-1}}$ and is expected to continue decreasing with increasing $\Gamma_{\rm loc}$, as galaxies are more likely to be located in the central regions of HII bubbles, where the damping-wing opacity is smaller.